When you buy through our links, we may earn a commission. Products or services may be offered by an affiliated entity. Learn more.

 Motion Isolation

-Motion isolation is most important to sleepers who share a bed.
-Since the Big Fig isolates motion minimally due to the responsiveness of latex and polyfoam mixed with the springiness of the coil support layer, some sensitive sleepers may be bothered by motion transferring when a sleep partner moves around or gets on or off the bed.
+Motion isolation is most important to sleepers who share their bed with a partner.
+The Big Fig does not isolate much motion due to the responsiveness of latex and polyfoam mixed with the springiness of the coil support layer, so sensitive sleepers may be bothered by motion transfer when their sleep partner changes positions or gets on or off the bed.

 Pressure Relief

-Sleepers weighing under 100 pounds, however, might find that the Big Fig feels too firm.
-In this weight group, side sleepers might experience pressure points while lying on the mattress.
+Sleepers weighing under 130 pounds, however, might find that the Big Fig Classic feels too firm.
+In this weight group, side sleepers will liekly experience pressure points while lying on the mattress.
 Since the bed is designed for larger bodies, lightweight sleepers might want to opt for a softer, more contouring mattress.

 Temperature Control

-Since the Big Fig contains three polyfoam layers and has a polyfoam layer encasing the pocketed coil support core, it doesn’t stay as cool as an innerspring mattress or hybrid beds that contain less foam.
+Since the Big Fig Classic contains three polyfoam layers and polyfoam rails encasing the pocketed coil support core, it may retain a small amount of body heat.
 The bed does sleep cooler than most memory foam mattresses, however.
-Memory foam is known for its tendency to trap heat.

 Edge Support